 Price is one way to stay competitive, but it’s also one of the least flexible ways so don’t worry if that’s non-negotiable, there are other ways to be competitive.

-Another way to improve your competitiveness is to invest in your business.
-Train your staff so they have the tools to go the extra mile, educate yourself so you know exactly what your customers need, invest in the best systems that empower you to make better and more efficient decisions.
-By investing in your business, you are more likely to attract and retain the best talent which undoubtedly gives you a competitive edge.
+Another way you could improve your competitiveness is to invest in your business.
+You could train your staff so they have the tools to go the extra mile, educate yourself so you know exactly what your customers need or invest in the best systems that empower you to make better and more efficient decisions.
+By investing in your business, you are more likely to attract and retain the best talent which may give you a competitive edge.

-Expansion is also another way to stay competitive.
-By doing that you’ll increase your market share and may find that you have a whole new set of business competition.
+Expansion is also another way that could allow you to stay competitive.
+By doing that you may be able to increase your market share and may find that you have a whole new set of business competition.
 This doesn’t necessarily mean opening more shops, but it can mean creating an ecommerce website to reach more customers, introducing a new service or stocking a brand new range of products.
 Any way that allows you to grow your target customers could be considered a form of expansion.